-There is a portable way to have arbitrary text in character strings (only) in your R code, which is to supply them in Unicode as '\uxxxx' escapes.
+There is a portable way to have arbitrary text in character strings (only) in your R code, which is to supply them in Unicode as '\uxxxx' escapes (or, rarely needed except for emojis, '\Uxxxxxxx' escapes).
 If there are any characters not in the current encoding the parser will encode the character string as UTF-8 and mark it as such.
 This applies also to character strings in datasets: they can be prepared using '\uxxxx' escapes or encoded in UTF-8 in a UTF-8 locale, or even converted to UTF-8 via iconv().
 If you do this, make sure you have 'R (>= 2.10)' (or later) in the 'Depends' field of the DESCRIPTION file.

-R sessions running in non-UTF-8 locales will if possible re-encode such strings for display (and this is done by RGui on Windows, for example).
+R sessions running in non-UTF-8 locales will if possible re-encode such strings for display (and this is done by RGui on older versions of Windows, for example).
 Suitable fonts will need to be selected or made available91 both for the console/terminal and graphics devices such as 'X11()' and 'windows()'.
 Using 'postscript' or 'pdf' will choose a default 8-bit encoding depending on the language of the UTF-8 locale, and your users would need to be told how to select the 'encoding' argument.